 ‘Lunch Menu’

-Initially, we offered only 20 sets, but as I started marketing myself, we expanded to selling at all department stores and post offices in Tokyo.
-Now, it’s also a return gift for hometown tax donations in Oishida Town, my hometown.
+At first, we only made 20 sets, but as I started to sell them myself, I was also selling them at all the department stores in Tokyo and post offices nationwide.
+They are also a gift for those who make a tax return to their hometown in Oishida-machi, Yamagata Prefecture, so I am indebted to my hometown.

 Daytime customers often lead to nighttime patronage.